Skip to content

 The Counter-Intuitive Effect

-The higher a pool's cost structure ratio (i.e., Kratio) the more important it is to shape hardware assignment; simply, there are more costs that can be displace.
+The higher a pool's cost structure ratio (i.e., Kratio) the more important it is to shape hardware assignment; simply, there are more costs that can be displaced.
 The Kratio therefore acts as a coefficient to the relative gain in hardware performance when determining its economic value.

 For example, a modest 20% gain in hardware performance for a pool with a Kratio of 10.0 is economically equivalent to a 50% gain for a pool with a Kratio of 2.0.
 The ideal uptake rate of better hardware, as well as its duration of use (i.e., hardware economic-life), will therefore vary over time and from one pool to another.